 Nevertheless, we can show that both $G_3(A_3)$ and $G_3(A_3)$ are bounded.
-Assume the bottom leftmost point of A_3 has coordinates (1, 1).
-Notice that every point of A_3 has at least one of its coordinates odd.
-This implies that no point with both coordinates even can ever be played during the game.
-To see this, just notice that any segment of length 4 incident to one even point has to be incident to exactly two event points.
-This reduces the number of slots available at every point: an (odd,odd) point has 4 slots and an (even,odd) point has 6 slots available.
+Assume that the bottom leftmost point of A_3 has coordinates (1, 1).
+We claim that every point of A_3 has at least one of its coordinates odd, so no point with both coordinates even can ever be played during the game.
+To see this claim, just notice that any segment of length 4 incident to one (even, even) point has to be incident to exactly two (even, even) points.
+The claim reduces the number of slots available at every point: an (odd, odd) point has 4 slots and an (odd, even) point has 6 slots available.
 So the starting potential is 120.